EGYPTIAN ANTIQUITIES GUIDE

 The Akhenaten colossal head

-| The masterpieces draw you in first.
-Then the structure of the department begins to matter even more. |
+| The masterpieces draw visitors in first.
+Then the deeper logic of the department begins to appear. |

-The thematic circuit
+The Thematic circuit

 The chronological circuit